UMass Memorial Medical Center Community Benefits Program

 Community Benefits Program at UMass Memorial Medical Center

 The Medical Center’s Community Benefits Program supports community health initiatives that address your unmet health needs through partnerships with a number of local human service organizations.
 Our programs include, but are not limited, to:

 - Healthy eating

 Read our 2019 Community Benefits Report for the health care system.

 The Medical Center conducted a Community Health Assessment (CHA) to recognize the health-related needs of residents, primarily in Worcester and the outlying communities of Shrewsbury, Millbury, West Boylston, Leicester, and Holden.
 Focusing on this geographic area aligns the hospital’s efforts with community and governmental partners, including the city health department, other health providers and community-based organizations.

-View the 2015 CHA report that examines a range of health behaviors and outcomes, social and economic issues, health care access, and gaps and strengths of existing resources and services.
+View the 2018 Community Health Needs Assessment that examines a range of health behaviors and outcomes, social and economic issues, health care access, and gaps and strengths of existing resources and services.
 The hospital welcomes input on the Community Health Needs Assessment and its Community Benefits Implementation Strategy.
 Please provide any written comments to Monica Lowell at firstname.lastname@example.org.